Spellbound (1945 film): Plot

-Brown's phobia of dark lines on white turns out to be based on ski tracks in the snow and the older man in his dream is the real Edwardes, who met his demise in a skiing accident.
-The detail of the wings makes them deduce that it must have been the Gabriel Valley ski lodge.
-Brown and Petersen travel there to recreate the circumstances of Edwardes' death.
-However, Brown fears that, if he really was Edwardes' murderer, he may impulsively kill again in the same situation.
+"Brown's" phobia of dark lines on white represents ski tracks in the snow, and the older man in his dream is the real Edwardes, who died in a skiing accident.
+The detail of the wings they deduce to represent Gabriel Valley ski lodge.
+"Brown" and Petersen travel there to recreate the circumstances of Edwardes' death.
+However, "Brown" fears that, if he really was Edwardes' murderer, he may impulsively kill again in the same situation.

-As they go down the slope, Brown remembers details of his former life: he has a guilt complex, rooted in a childhood accident where he killed his brother by knocking him onto a spiked fence.
-He also recognizes the cliff where Edwardes fell off and recalls his real name: John Ballantyne.
-Petersen and John later meet with the police, who find Edwardes' body with Ballantyne's directions.
+As they ski down the slope, "Brown" remembers details of his former life: he has a guilt complex, rooted in a childhood accident where he accidentally killed his brother by sliding down a concrete banister and knocking him onto a spiked fence.
+He also recognizes the cliff where Edwardes fell off, and then "Brown" recalls his own real name: John Ballantyne.
+Petersen and Ballantyne later meet with the police, who find Edwardes' body with Ballantyne's directions.
 However, the corpse has a bullet wound in his back.
 Ballantyne is arrested, tried, and convicted of murder.

-Heartbroken, Petersen returns to the hospital.
-Murchison, once again the director, lets slip that he knew Edwardes slightly and did not like him, contradicting his earlier statement that they had never met.
+Heartbroken, Petersen returns to Green Manors.
+Murchison, once again the director, lets slip that he knew Edwardes slightly and disliked him, contradicting his earlier statement that they had never met.
 This inspires Petersen to re-examine her notes of Ballantyne's dream: the masked proprietor represents Murchison and the wheel represents a revolver.
 Murchison therefore murdered Edwardes and left the gun on the ski slope.

 Confronting Murchison to prove her hunch, Petersen gets him to admit that the man in the dream likely represents himself.
-She presents her accusation, and Murchison replies that she got every detail right but one: he still has the revolver, and draws it on her.
-Deciding to phone the police, Petersen points out that while he could plead insanity and get a lesser charge for Edwardes' murder, shooting her would guarantee his execution.
-She leaves the office, and Murchison turns the gun on himself.
+She presents her accusation, and Murchison replies that she got every detail right but one: he still has the revolver and draws it on her.
+Calmly, Petersen points out that while he could plead insanity and get a lesser charge for Edwardes' murder, shooting her in cold blood would guarantee his execution.
+With the gun still pointed at her, she leaves the office to phone the police, before Murchison turns the gun and shoots himself.

-In the final scene, Petersen and Ballantyne, now married, receive well-wishes from Dr. Brulov before departing on their honeymoon at Grand Central Terminal.
+Petersen and Ballantyne, now married, receive well-wishes from Dr. Brulov before departing on their honeymoon at Grand Central Terminal.